toothmonsterr/Small-Crimes-Collective/System/Fabula Ultima.md

 * Spending a Fabula Point to invoke or create a hook in a session grants an additional **+1 XP** per Fabula Point.
 ### Session Reports
 Player characters can write a log, diary entry, spy report, or any sort of documentation after a session in order to earn an additional **+1 XP** per session.
 There is no limit to the amount of players in a session who can claim this, just that it can only be done once per session.
 The minimum requirement is simple-- simply write in character about what they thought, experienced, or felt during or after the session.
+### Survivor Quirk
+The Survivor quirk has the following errata added:
+"You may acquire this Quirk only if your character’s Theme is Guilt, and your Theme cannot be changed in any way as long as you have this Quirk."